 The reason so many are writing about the new Google feed statistics (aside from the obvious ego element) is that Google’s share of the feedreader market seems to have come out of nowhere.
 It’s a surprise.

-Google, meanwhile, has managed to create product advantage with features that seem like small nuances, but which obviously have a big impact on those who use feedreaders regularly.
+Google, meanwhile, has managed to create product advantage.
+It included features that seem like small nuances, but obviously have a big impact on those who use feedreaders regularly.
 Consider TechEvangelist who went from praising Bloglines to switching to Google Reader in the space of just four months.

 When you are a small startup, competing in a field that looks attractive to Big Players, you can’t slow the pace even for a few months.
 Even though Bloglines was purchased by IAC, the company that owns Ask.com, compared with Google they’re still a small player.

 The lesson in startups aside, what does all this suggest for the small business blogger or website owner?
 What’s the take-away for you?